seanthegeek/seanthegeek.github.io/_posts/2024-08-12-my-painful-but-worthwhile-migration-from-wordpress-to-jekyll.md

 also archived the project on Jun 3, 2020.

 With those two options gone, I turned to the official Jekyll [importer](https://import.jekyllrb.com/).
-I tried thw WordPress and WordPress.com importers, with mixed results.
+I tried the WordPress and WordPress.com importers, with mixed results.

 ### The Jekyll Importer for WordPress